captbaritone/jordaneldredge.com/_posts/2016-02-18-youre-underusing-underscore.md

 ## Manual methods

-In many cases, people simply don't know that an "Underscore already has a function to do that!".
+In many cases, people simply don't know that "Underscore already has a function to do that!".
+Here are a few examples of functions people frequently forget about, and when to use them:

 ### Map